Content note: this article contains discussions on sex trafficking and sexual violence.

-For me, ethical sex tourism is also expansive.
+For me, sexy travel is also expansive.
 Exposing myself to diverse cultures, people, and experiences only serves me.
 Having these opportunities offers new perspectives that I can then share with you, in hopes of making this world a little more open, a little more sex-positive, a little more pleasurable.

 Incredible Resources for Sex Work & Other Marginalized Groups

 Sex workers are some of the most globally marginalized people.
-Luckily, organizations are working harder towards protecting the human rights of sex workers, and decriminalizing this work.
+Luckily, organizations are working hard towards protecting the rights of sex workers, and decriminalizing this work.